MPH Application and Program Information | Public Health Graduate Programs

 - Official GRE Scores from a test taken in the last five (5) years.
-Recommended minimum GRE scores for MPH applicants: Analytical 4.5; Verbal 500 on old exam or 153 on new exam; Quantitative 500 on old exam or 144 on new exam.
+Recommended GRE scores for MPH applicants: Analytical 4.5; Verbal 500 on old exam or 153 on new exam; Quantitative 500 on old exam or 144 on new exam.
 Note that prospective MPH students who already hold a master degree (or higher) from an accredited US institution do not need to submit GRE scores.
 Medical College Admission Test (MCAT) scores may be substituted for GRE scores.
 Applicants to the MPH Health Management and Policy track may substitute GMAT (Graduate Management Admission Test) scores for GRE score.

 - Public Health Academic Unit Admission Requirements: In addition to University admission requirements, applicants to the MPH programs are expected to hold the following degrees prior to admission:

 MPH admitted applicants must provide through SOPHAS official transcript(s) showing a bachelor’s level degree* earned (in any field) from a regionally accredited college or university before registration will be allowed.